Kineolyan/checklist-action/README.md

 }
 ```

 This example above illustrates a way to complement the switch status with additional information.
-In this case, the workflow can parse the capture for `ignore`.
-If it contains `accepted`, the workflow decides not to run tests but still reports them as passed.
+In this example case, the workflow can parse the capture for `ignore`.
+If it contains `accepted`, it decides not to run tests but still reports them as passed.

 By default, the action does not capture anything.